 - Workers Compensation Coverage for volunteers and other government and non-governmental agencies with an interest in SAR and provincial expectations or standards for SAR volunteers.

-Although individuals are primarily responsible for their own safety, the RCMP has developed a number of new prevention initiatives directed at three target groups: children ages 5-12; special interest groups, and the general public.
+Although individuals are primarily responsible for their own safety, the RCMP utilizes a number of prevention initiatives directed at three target groups: children ages 5-12; special interest groups, and the general public.

 - School children are taught how to survive in the woods when lost.